Treasure of Harageh 5 banded Travertine objects are part of the Egyptian treasures sold to the Metropolitan Museum of Art. Image: Bonhams

-LONDON— Bonhams, the international fine art auction house has sold the ‘Treasure of Harageh’, a collection of 4,000 year old artifacts discovered in an Egyptian tomb in 1914, to the Metropolitan Museum of Art, New York.
-The sale which is for an undisclosed sum was on behalf of the St Louis Society of the Archaeological Institute of America.
+LONDON— Bonhams, the international fine art auction house has sold the ‘Treasure of Harageh’, a collection of 4,000-year-old artifacts discovered in an Egyptian tomb in 1914, to the Metropolitan Museum of Art, New York.
+The Egyptian treasures sale which is for an undisclosed sum was on behalf of the St Louis Society of the Archaeological Institute of America.

-For Bonhams auction house, the sale of the Egyptian artifacts to the Metropolitan Museum of Art, New York is a big accomplishment.
-Madeleine Perridge, Director of Antiquities at Bonhams, commented: “We are truly delighted that this wonderful collection of ancient Egyptian artifacts is going to The Met where they will be displayed to best effect and provide academics with access.
+For Bonhams Auction House, the sale of the Egyptian treasures to the Metropolitan Museum of Art, New York is a big accomplishment.
+Madeleine Perridge, Director of Antiquities at Bonhams, commented: “We are truly delighted that this wonderful collection of ancient Egyptian treasures is going to The Met where they will be displayed to best effect and provide academics with access.
 We are very pleased to have found such a satisfactory resolution ensuring that the tomb group will be kept together for posterity.
 Making connections at this level is part of what Bonhams offers its clients.”

 St Louis Society of the Archaeological Institute of America is also delighted about the sale and the relationship with Bonhams.
 A spokesperson for The St. Louis Society notes: “We are very pleased with the outcome.
 Bonhams representation was superb.
 The Metropolitan Museum in New York is the best home for The Treasure.
 We are looking forward to seeing the objects and jewelry on exhibition.”